 Fresh wasabi stems are rare ingredients outside of Japan.
 A renewed interest has been gathering strength in the cultivation and awareness regarding the health-promoting properties of this rhizome across the world.
-In Japan too, only a small number of restaurants serve wasabi dishes and not much aware of the fact that the green paste (sauce) on the sashimi is not wasabi but actually a colored horseradish and mustard paste.
-Fresh root is available only from the selected farmer's markets in and around Shizuoka prefecture in Japan.
+In Japan too, only a small number of restaurants serve wasabi dishes, and not much aware of the fact that the green paste (sauce) on the sashimi is not wasabi but actually a colored horseradish and mustard paste.
+The fresh root is available only from the selected farmer's markets in and around Shizuoka prefecture in Japan.

-If you find wasabi in your neighborhoods markets, buy fresh, firm rhizome preferably with the top greens.
+If you find wasabi in your neighborhood's markets, buy fresh, firm rhizome, preferably with the top greens attached.
 Avoid slump roots.

 Before use, scrub fresh rhizomes thoroughly in cold running water to remove surface dirt and soil.
 Peeling of the skin may not be required.
 Just trim any protruding knobs on the surface.

-Wasabi roots are one of the most sought after ingredients in the Japanese cooking.
+Wasabi roots are one of the most sought-after ingredients in Japanese cooking.
 Although its leaves and petioles are a part of the cuisine, it is its green rhizome, which is actually the jewel in the crown!

 As in horseradish, the pungency and hotness of wasabi may not be appreciable in the whole root.
-However, crushing and mincing its rhizome releases the volatile allyl-isothiocyanate compound that can cause irritation to eyes, skin, mucosa of nose and throat.
+However, crushing and mincing its rhizome releases the volatile allyl-isothiocyanate compound that can cause irritation to the eyes, skin, mucosa of the nose, and throat.
 Vinegar or citric acid neutralizes pungency and stabilizes its flavor.
 In practice, it should be grated fresh to serve in the dishes.
 Fresh rhizome grated traditionally on a sharkskin grater in a circular motion to prepare a fine paste.
-In order to appreciate its profound favor, freshly prepared wasabi served after about 4-5 minutes after its preparation.
+In order to appreciate its profound flavor, freshly prepared wasabi is served after about 4-5 minutes after its preparation.

-Like in many other spices, wasabi also loses its flavor quickly due to evaporation of essential oils.
+Like in many other spices, wasabi also loses its flavor quickly due to the evaporation of essential oils.
 In order to keep the fragrance and flavor intact, it is generally mashed just before preparing dishes.

 |Wasabi-paste on sashimi.